nepleo/nanoserver/readme.md

-# Nano General Server
+# Nano Server

 ## Overview

-General Server is a small-scale I/O multiplexing program framework written using epoll and following the reactor pattern.
+Nano Server is a small-scale I/O multiplexing program framework written using epoll and following the reactor pattern.
 It is designed to be adaptable for various communication protocols such as HTTP and socket connections.

 ## Features